Pastoral Care at Orchard Mead Academy

 Reward and Consequences

-At the centre of our Behaviour Management Policy is the use of rewards to recognise the contribution, effort and achievement of students who are committed to our Orchard Oath.
-The rewards are accessible to all and are aimed at motivating students to try their best during their time at Hamilton.
-Click here to read more about Rewards at Orchard Mead.
+At the heart of our Behaviour Management Policy is the use of rewards to recognise the contribution, effort and achievement of students who are committed to our Orchard Oath.
+The rewards are accessible to all and are aimed at motivating students to try their best during their time at Orchard Mead.

 The vast majority of students are well behaved and meet our expectations.
 When necessary, all staff follow a 3 step ’Consequence’ (C) approach.
 Consequences are there to remind students that they have made a poor choice by failing to meet our expectations or behaving in an unacceptable way.
 Our expectations are very clear and we strongly believe that it is our teachers’ right to teach and our students’ right to learn.